santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs/No-Output-Troubleshooting.md

    - [Output not Produced by Job](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-troubleshoot-output#output-not-produced-by-job)
    - Output is delayed (https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-troubleshoot-output#job-output-is-delayed)

+5. Query is filtering contraints are too high such that it is filtering out all the data.

 # By Input Adapter

 After completing the general troubleshooting if you're still unable to see input please review the input adapter specific troubleshooting options below: